Death of Cindy James: Coroner's inquest

 An extensive inquest into Cindy's death was undertaken in the spring of 1990 in Burnaby, which consisted of five jurors and featured testimony from over eighty witnesses.
 The inquest was originally scheduled to run three weeks, but upon it "progressing much slower than expected," an additional twenty-one days were added.
 The inquest, which totaled forty days, was the longest and most expensive in British Columbia at that time.

 Among the evidence presented were the two recorded phone messages Makepeace had received on his answering machine.
 During his testimony on the stand, Makepeace made various accusations against Cindy's family, alleging that her father had physically abused her throughout her childhood and that one of her brothers had molested her.
 He also accused the police of attempting to frame him.
 It was also revealed that, shortly after her death, Cindy's parents uncovered a hoard of various medications in her home (including sedatives and antipsychotic drugs) prescribed by her psychiatrists, which they disposed of by flushing down the toilet.
 Her younger sister, Melanie, also found a glass cutter in Cindy's purse along with a medical syringe kit, a urinary catheter, and saline solution in her bedroom.

 Jurors were presented with graphic footage of Cindy's decomposing corpse as it was discovered at the scene, as well as numerous accounts detailing her mental state leading up to her death.
 Testimony was provided from several psychiatrists and psychologists, including those who had personally treated Cindy over the years.
 Dr. Paul Termansen testified that he believed she suffered from hysterical personality disorder, while Dr. Wesley Friesen—a longtime psychiatrist of Cindy's—stated he suspected she had borderline personality disorder with elements of post-traumatic stress disorder.
 By Friesen's account, Cindy possessed a "tremendous amount of rage" toward her father and, based on their numerous sessions, Friesen believed there was a "strong likelihood" that her father sexually abused her when she was a child, though she never indicated this to be the case.

 Attempts to discern whether or not Cindy could have bound herself in the state she was discovered were also focused on during the inquest: using the same length of nylon found binding her body, knot expert Robert Chisnall demonstrated in court how she could have bound herself within a three-minute timeframe, before the effects of the narcotics in her system would have taken effect.

 The inquest concluded on May 25, 1990, exactly one year after Cindy had disappeared.
-After deliberations, the jury was unable to determine whether her cause of death was suicide, homicide, or accidental.
+After deliberations, the jury was unable to determine whether her manner of death was suicide, homicide, or accidental.
 It was ultimately ruled that Cindy had died of an "unknown event," and the case was formally closed.